Daniel-Fonseca-S/TSP-Java/README.md

 ### 1 - Multithreading

-The solution utilizes multithreading to concurrently explore different paths in the solution space, improving the overall efficiency of the algorithm.
-This enables the program to explore multiple potential solutions simultaneously, leading to faster convergence towards an optimal or near-optimal solution.
+The solution utilizes Java multithreading to parallelly explore different paths in the solution space, improving the overall efficiency of the algorithm.
+This enables the program to explore multiple potential solutions simultaneously, leading to faster convergence towards the optimal solution.

 ### 2 - PMX Crossover